OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Disconnect-PSSession.md

  1 ITTask          Srv1            Disconnected  Microsoft.PowerShell          None

-PS> $s = Connect-PSSession -ComputerName Srv1 -Name ITTask -Credential Domain01\User01 PS> Invoke-Command -Session $s {dir $home\Scripts\PatchStatusOutput.ps1}
+PS> $s = Connect-PSSession -ComputerName Srv1 -Name ITTask -Credential Domain01\User01 PS> Invoke-Command -Session $s {dir $HOME\Scripts\PatchStatusOutput.ps1}
-PS> Invoke-Command -Session $s {mkdir $home\Scripts\PatchStatusOutput}
+PS> Invoke-Command -Session $s {mkdir $HOME\Scripts\PatchStatusOutput}
 PS> Invoke-Command -Session $s -FilePath \\Server01\Scripts\Get-PatchStatus.ps1 PS> Disconnect-PSSession -Session $s
 ```

 The technician begins by creating sessions on several remote computers and running a script in each
 session.
-The first command uses the `New-PSSession` cmdlet to create the ITTask session on three
+The first command uses the `New-PSSession` cmdlet to create the `ITTask` session on three
 remote computers.
-The command saves the sessions in the $s variable.
+The command saves the sessions in the `$s` variable.
 The second command uses the
-**FilePath** parameter of the `Invoke-Command` cmdlet to run a script in the sessions in the $s
+**FilePath** parameter of the `Invoke-Command` cmdlet to run a script in the sessions in the `$s`
 variable.

 The script running on the Srv1 computer generates unexpected errors.
 The technician contacts his
 manager and asks for assistance.
 The manager directs the technician to disconnect from the session
-so he can investigate.The second command uses the `Get-PSSession` cmdlet to get the ITTask session on
+so he can investigate.The second command uses the `Get-PSSession` cmdlet to get the `ITTask` session
-the Srv1 computer and the `Disconnect-PSSession` cmdlet to disconnect it.
+on the Srv1 computer and the `Disconnect-PSSession` cmdlet to disconnect it.
 This command does not
-affect the ITTask sessions on the other computers.
+affect the `ITTask` sessions on the other computers.

-The third command uses the `Get-PSSession` cmdlet to get the ITTask sessions.
-The output shows that
+The third command uses the `Get-PSSession` cmdlet to get the `ITTask` sessions.
+The output shows
-the ITTask sessions on the Srv2 and Srv30 computers were not affected by the command to disconnect.
+that the `ITTask` sessions on the Srv2 and Srv30 computers were not affected by the command to
+disconnect.

-The manager logs on to his home computer, connects to his corporate network, starts PowerShell, and uses the `Get-PSSession` cmdlet to get the ITTask session on the Srv1 computer.
-He
+The manager logs on to his home computer, connects to his corporate network, starts PowerShell, and
+uses the `Get-PSSession` cmdlet to get the `ITTask` session on the Srv1 computer.
+He uses the
-uses the credentials of the technician to access the session.
+credentials of the technician to access the session.

-Next, the manager uses the `Connect-PSSession` cmdlet to connect to the ITTask session on the Srv1
+Next, the manager uses the `Connect-PSSession` cmdlet to connect to the `ITTask` session on the Srv1
 computer.
-The command saves the session in the $s variable.
+The command saves the session in the `$s` variable.

 The manager uses the `Invoke-Command` cmdlet to run some diagnostic commands in the session in the
 `$s` variable.
 He recognizes that the script failed because it did not find a required directory.